Make-It-Poseable: Feed-forward Latent Posing Model for 3D Characters: Additional Experiments and Visualization

 \subsection{Results with Texture}

+In a practical geometry-first 3D workflow, texturing naturally follows mesh generation and refinement.
 In this work, we primarily focus on shape transformation and leave appearance modeling for future work.
 Nevertheless, to demonstrate the potential of our posed shapes for realistic rendering, we provide a feasible solution of applying textures using Hunyuan3D-Paint~\cite{hunyuan3d21}, a diffusion-based PBR material generation framework.
-The results are visualized in \cref{fig:suppl_texture}.
+The results are visualized in \cref{fig:texture}.
 Hunyuan3D-Paint~\cite{hunyuan3d21} generates albedo, roughness, and metallic maps from multiple viewpoints, conditioned on the 3D shape (via its rendered normal map) and a reference image.
 Although this framework is designed for static assets, we observe that the reference image primarily guides the color and style rather than the geometry.
 Consequently, the character pose in the reference image can differ from that of the input shape while still yielding plausible textured results.